Tutorial | Image classification without code#

 Dataiku Cloud users should add the Deep Learning extension to their space.

-Self-managed users should go to Administration > Settings > Misc.
-In the Code envs section, if it doesn’t already exist, create the necessary code environment for your computer vision task (image classification or object detection) following the reference documentation.
+Self-managed users should go to Administration > Code envs > Internal envs setup.
+If it doesn’t already exist, create the necessary code environment for your computer vision task (image classification or object detection) following the reference documentation.

 Create the project#